jonnyburch/jonnyburch-astro/src/content/posts/writing-blog-posts-with-claude-code-ios.md

 4. Reviewed and refined the content (yes, meta-inception here)
 5. Committed and pushed to my blog repository

 The entire process took maybe 10 minutes.
-I'm sitting on my couch, and this post will be live shortly after I push it.
+I'm lying on my bed, and this post will be live shortly after I push it.

 ## What's Different About Mobile